ArctosDB/documentation-wiki/_how_to/edit-coordinates-and-max-error-of-a-locality.markdown

 ---
-title: How To Edit Coordinates and Max Error of a Locality
+title: Edit Coordinates and Max Error of a Locality
 layout: default_toc
 authors:
 date_updated: